Frequently Asked Questions

 Historically, only “qualified” researchers were allowed to use archives.
 In recent decades, many archives have abandoned rules that prevented people from having access to history.
 The Columbus Indiana Architectural Archives is open to all.

-For more information about archives and how to use them, view Using Archives: A Guide to Effective Research by the Society of American Archivists
+For more information about archives and how to use them, view Using Archives: A Guide to Effective Research by the Society of American Archivists.

 What do I need to know before visiting CIAA?

-• Contact us.
+Contact us.
 Many archives publish finding aids, collection guides, and collection descriptions on their website for the public to search.
 Other archives rely on direct communication with an archivist via mail, email, or telephone.
 Currently, the Columbus Indiana Architectural Archives has some limited descriptions on our website, so people wanting to learn more about CIAA’s holdings are encouraged to contact the archives directly by completing a contact form.

-• Archival materials require special handling as we prepare them for your visit.
+Archival materials require special handling as we prepare them for your visit.
 Because our office and workspace doubles as the reading room for researchers, we need to make sure there is enough room for you to use those materials.

-• Popular culture has reinforced the idea that you must wear gloves when using archival materials, but that’s almost never the case.
+Popular culture has reinforced the idea that you must wear gloves when using archival materials, but that’s almost never the case.
 When handling paper, wearing gloves increases the risk of damaging paper because you do not have good tactile sense.
 We ask that you have clean, lotion-free hands.
 If you’re handling photographs that have not yet been sleeved in protective mylar, we will provide you with nitrile gloves.

-• No, materials may not be checked out.
+No, materials may not be checked out.
 Because archival collections are not duplicated anywhere else, a key responsibility of any archive is to maintain the integrity of its collection materials so that future generations may use them.

-• No, you may not make photocopies, but you may take pictures of materials.
+You may not make photocopies, but you may take pictures of materials.
 We welcome photography for non-commercial, personal, or research use, but we do not allow flash photography.
 Tripods and copy stands are not permitted.

-• Yes, you may use a laptop or tablet during your research visit, but scanners are not permitted.
+Yes, you may use a laptop or tablet during your research visit, but scanners are not permitted.
 You may take notes on paper with a pencil.
 To protect the collection, pens are not permitted.
 If needed, we will provide you with pencil and paper.

-• Yes, we do digitize some materials on request.
+Yes, we do digitize some materials on request.
 We can digitize photographs and most drawings, although some drawings are too large or too fragile to digitize.
 Typically, we do not digitize documents.

-• Food and beverages are not permitted in the archives where collection materials are used.
+Food and beverages are not permitted in the archives where collection materials are used.
 Sealed food or beverage in a bag, backpack, or purse is permitted in designated areas.

 What type of appointment should I make to visit CIAA?

-• A research visit is for individual, self-guided use of collection materials.
+A research visit is for individual, self-guided use of collection materials.
 This may be a facilities manager looking for a building detail, an artist seeking inspiration, an author writing a book or article, or a designer studying precedent.

 A research visit may be as brief as a few minutes or as long as several weeks.
 There is no fee for research visits.